To lose weight, you need to eat fewer calories than you burn.

 Even meals you think are healthy or low-calorie can contain hidden sugars and fats, bumping up their calorie content.

-Cooking your own food will give you better control over the number of calories you're eating.
+Cooking your own meals gives you better control over the number of calories you eat.

 If you keep junk food within easy reach, it's much easier to eat.

-It can be especially problematic if you're the sort of person who eats when you're stressed or bored.
+It can be especially problematic if you tend to eat when you're stressed or bored.

-To stop you reaching for unhealthy snacks, keep them out of the house.
+To stop the urge to reach for unhealthy snacks, keep them out of the house.

-In fact, one study found that, at a buffet, people with larger dinner plates ate 45% more food than those who used the smaller plate size (16).
+In fact, one study found that people with larger dinner plates at a buffet ate 45% more food than those who used the smaller plate size ().

 Choosing a smaller plate is a simple trick that could keep your portion sizes on track and curb overeating.